Ghosting as a term is often related to the modern relationship – especially those that start online.

 Candidate ghosting is a problem that has haunted both sides: candidates and recruiters over the years.
 Having empathy with each other, taking the high road, and understanding natural human tendencies can help us cope up with this issue.
 Using traditional manual processes is yet another reason for the process to be slow and non-transparent.
 This in turn increases the communication gap and thus ghosting in the workplace.

 Cutting-edge technology players that use AI are transforming the recruitment process globally.
-Solutions like chatbots, AI-powered matching, automated resume parsing, and indexing, automated interview scheduling are becoming part of the daily processes of recruitment in a world that is continuously adopting AI.
+Solutions like chatbots, AI-powered staffing software with automated matching, automated resume parsing, and indexing, automated interview scheduling are becoming part of the daily processes of recruitment in a world that is continuously adopting AI.